What is Sewage Flow Treatment to control Water Pollution?

 Primary Grit Chamber or Clarifier

 - Scum Removal from Primary Grit Chamber

 3.1 Grit Chamber

-- Grit chamber is a concrete tank and designed to reduce the velocity of sewage water and remove grit materials such as suspended particles (clinkers, eggshells, bone chips) and that will settle out of the water.
+- A grit chamber is a concrete tank designed to reduce the velocity of sewage water and remove grit materials such as suspended particles (clinkers, eggshells, bone chips) that will settle out of the water.